 MFA is the networking acronym for Multi-Factor Authentication.
 It is an authentication and security method requiring users and employees to provide and pass multiple verification factors to access specific network resources and applications.

 It’s one of the core and important components of the Identity and Access Management (IAM) policy.
 Hence, besides simply requiring users or employees to enter credentials like usernames and passwords, MFA requires additional verification factors, minimising the risks and chances of identity theft, cyber-attacks, or other online threats.

 So, even if one authentication factor gets compromised by a hacker—the risk of other factors getting compromised is low, ensuring a higher level of security assurance.

 SSO (Single Sign-On)

 SSO or Single Sign-on is a login authentication method that allows users to log in to their website accounts or applications using a single set of credentials.
 Thus, users can access independent applications with a single user ID and password.

 It’s one of the essential Identity and Access Management (IAM) platforms to control access.
 One of its major benefits is its streamlined approach, allowing users to access multiple applications and services without entering new login credentials.

 One of the most common examples of SSO is Google’s set of services.
 With a single login, Google allows you to easily access your Gmail account, drive, documents, calendar, Google Meet, maps, photos, and more applications.

-Trusts the identity provider and authorizes the provided user to access information.
-It's one of the protocols that allow users to access applications with a single sign-on (SSO) experience.
+Trusts the identity provider and authorises the provided user to access information.
+It's a protocol allowing users to access applications with a single sign-on (SSO) experience.
 OAuth and OpenID are the other two widely used open standards.